abhishekGandhi97/housePricePrediction/README.md

 ~~~
-Note:
-cateorical features will require feature tranformation and feature engineering as apart from Randomm forest model all other model require data in numeric format
+<b>cateorical features will require feature tranformation and feature engineering </b> as apart from Randomm forest model all other model require data in numeric format
 ~~~